caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 ### Install `structure_threader`

-The package `structure_threader` is a wrapper software for `structure`, `faststructure`, `MavericK` and `ALStructure`.
+The package `structure_threader` is a wrapper software for `structure`, `faststructure`, `MavericK`, and `ALStructure`.
 It can run one or all of these software in parallel decreasing the run time for DNA assembly.
 Additional documentation can be found [here](https://structure-threader.readthedocs.io/en/latest/).

 You can install `structure_threader` using `pip3`, which is a package manager. `conda` is both a package manager and a virtual environment manager.